auth0/docs/articles/quickstart/spa/react/interactive.md

 ## Show User Profile Information {{{ data-action=code data-code="profile.js#11:26" }}}

+Now that your users can log in and log out, you will likely want to be able to retrieve the [profile information](https://auth0.com/docs/users/concepts/overview-user-profile) associated with authenticated users.
+For example, you may want to be able to display a logged-in user’s name or profile picture in your project.

-The Auth0 React SDK helps you retrieve the [profile information](https://auth0.com/docs/users/concepts/overview-user-profile) associated with logged-in users quickly in whatever component you need, such as their name or profile picture.
-The profile information is available through the `user` property exposed by the `useAuth0()` hook.
-This `Profile` component is an example of how to use it.
+The Auth0 React SDK provides user information through the `user` property.
+Review the `profile.js` code in the interactive panel to see an example of how to use it.

-The `user` property contains sensitive information and artifacts related to the user's identity.
-As such, its availability depends on the user's authentication status.
-To prevent any render errors, use the `isAuthenticated` property from `useAuth0()` to check if Auth0 has authenticated the user before React renders any component that consumes the user property.
-Ensure that the SDK has completed loading before accessing the `isAuthenticated` property, by checking that `isLoading` is `false`.
+Because the `user` property contains sensitive information related to the user's identity, its availability depends on the user's authentication status.
+To prevent render errors, you should always:
+- use the `isAuthenticated` property to determine whether Auth0 has authenticated the user before React renders any component that consumes the `user` property.
+- ensure that the SDK has finished loading by checking that `isLoading` is false before accessing the `isAuthenticated` property.

 ::::checkpoint